BotBuilderCommunity/botbuilder-community-tools/bfc-vscode-snippets/README.md

 ## Feedback, Ideas & Contributions

 Feedback and/or snippet ideas as well as contributions always welcome.
 Please submit them via creating an issue in the extension repository: [issue list](https://github.com/BotBuilderCommunity/botbuilder-community-tools/issues).

+### Adaptive Cards Snippets

+If you're building bots, you might need to include Adaptive Cards of some sort.
+Especially during the development phase it can make sense to just use sample cards to focus on the development side of things.
+Therefore, you can use the following commands to easily create new Adaptive Cards and redesign them later on:

+#### bf-ac-activityUpdate

+Adds a [activity update sample card](https://adaptivecards.io/samples/ActivityUpdate.html) to your project.

+#### bf-ac-inputForm

+Initializes a new [input form sample card](https://adaptivecards.io/samples/InputForm.html) to be used to gather input from users.

+#### bf-ac-weatherCompact

+Creates the [weather compact sample card](https://adaptivecards.io/samples/WeatherCompact.html) to demo a weather card.

+#### bf-ac-expenseReport

+Provides you with the [expense report sample card](https://adaptivecards.io/samples/ExpenseReport.html) to include in your bot's project.